prometheus/docs/content/docs/alerting/alertmanager.md

 matchers of an active silence.
 If they do, no notifications will be sent out for that alert.

 Silences are configured in the web interface of the Alertmanager.
+Note that because silence state is updated on each group interval, it may take a few minutes for silences to be reflected in the UI.

 ## Client behavior